 However, bottom-up targets can complement this and provide your community with some tangible metrics that are aligned with achieving the overall goal.
 For example, “doubling solar PV in the community by 2022”, or “installing 50 electric vehicle charging points in public spaces by 2025”.

-A later blog post will examine targets and actions that local councils can develop to help their communities reduce their carbon footprint.
+Part 5 of this blog post series examines targets that local councils can develop to help their communities reduce their carbon footprint.

 Considerations for councils developing community GHG inventories